Active games

 Karjakin, the man who went toe-to-toe for the world title in 2016 against GM Magnus Carlsen, also decided he would refuse to play FIDE-rated games when he could not compete under his adopted country's flag.

 Instead, Karjakin became an enthusiastic cheerleader for Russia's army and started supporting chess events in occupied areas of Ukraine.
-For that, he became persona non grata in the chess world while, for failing to play enough FIDE-rated games, was listed as "inactive."
+For that, he became persona non grata in the chess world.
+For failing to play enough FIDE-rated games, was listed as "inactive."

 In February 2025 he was placed on an EU sanctions list.